-Quarterly and Annual Results of KAMA are published in two national dailies, generally The Pioneer (in English) and Veer Arjun/Pioneer (in Hindi).
+Quarterly and Annual Results of KAMA are published in the English & Hindi editions of "The Pioneer", a National daily newspaper.
 In addition, these results are posted on the website of the Company, www.kamaholdings.com.
 The website also contains other information regarding KAMA available in the public domain.

-During 2020-21, KAMA has not made any formal presentations to institutional investors or analysts.
+During 2021-22, KAMA has not made any formal presentations to institutional investors or analysts.
 As and when it does, the presentations will also be posted on the Company's website.